Getting started

 Package name

-The name filed in package.json
+The name that will be defined in package.json

 .